Grant Guidelines

 What is the grant application and award process?

 1) Solicit Endorsement.
 Review your proposal with the school Principal for general feedback.
-Discuss the proposal with colleagues (including department heads) and the district Director of Technology, and solicit their ideas and support.
+Discuss the proposal with colleagues (including department heads) as well as the district Director of Technology or the Director of Curriculum as applicable, and solicit their ideas and support.

 2) Collaborate.
 Consult with grant recipients from past years.
 Ask them to review your proposal or to share key elements they felt made their grant request successful.

-Once funded, all purchased materials or programs become the property of the Barrington Schools.
+Once funded, all purchased materials or programs become the property of the Barrington Public Schools.

-Click here to download a copy of the Grant Guidelines.
+Click to download a copy of the Grant Guidelines.